ObiFaith/node-ticket-app/README.md

 # Ticket Management System

-This is the backend service for the `Ticket Management Web Application`, powering the authentication, user management, and ticket CRUD operations.

-It provides a clean and secure `REST API` that integrates seamlessly with the frontend implementations (React, Vue.js, and Twig).
+The Ticket Management System is designed to streamline how teams handle support tickets and internal requests.
+It provides a simple yet powerful platform where users can create, view, update, and delete tickets — all while maintaining secure authentication.

 ## Overview